-19.1 PHRF boats shall sail with the same crew in all races unless written permission to change crew has been granted by the Race Chairman.
-Any request for changes in crew or crew numbers must be submitted to the Race Chairman in writing prior to the race in which the change is to take place.
-Any approved crew change for a PHRF boat must stay within the boat's Base Crew Weight Limitations.

-19.2 Entrants in the One-Design Classes that have an established crew weight limit and require weigh-ins must have their crews weighed-in by 1700 Sunday, January 16.

-19.3 Crew substitutions are allowed in all one-design classes.
-In classes that require crew weigh-ins, entrants desiring to substitute crew must have substitute crew members weighed-in prior to 0830 on race day (Tuesday-Friday) at Race Headquarters.
-A crew substitution card, with the name of the substitute (who meets all One-Design Class requirements) and crew member replaced, must be submitted when being weighed-in and signed by a designated race committee official.
-Crew substitution cards are available at Race Headquarters.

-19.4 A cameraman, approved by Premiere Racing and the class, for video taping aboard a boat while racing, will not be counted against the crew weight limits or maximum crew limits.
+- 19.1 PHRF, J/70 and HPR boats shall sail with the same crew in all races unless written permission to change crew has been granted by the race chairman.
+Any request for changes in crew or crew numbers must be submitted to the race chairman in writing prior to the race in which the change is to take place.
+Any approved crew change for a PHRF and HPR boat must stay within the boat's "Base Crew Weight Limitations." - 19.2 Entrants in the one-design classes that have an established crew weight limit and require weigh-ins must have their crews weighed-in by 1000 Monday, January 19. - 19.3 With the exception of the J/70 class, crew substitutions are allowed in all one-design classes.
+In classes that require crew weigh-ins, entrants desiring to substitute crew must have substitute crewmembers weighed-in prior to 1000 on race day (Tuesday-Friday) at Quantum Race Week Headquarters.
+A crew substitution card, with the name of the substitute (who meets all one-design class requirements) and crewmember replaced, must be submitted when being weighed-in and signed by a designated race committee official.
+Crew substitution cards are available at Quantum Race Week Headquarters. - 19.4 A cameraman, approved by Premiere Racing and the class, for video taping aboard a boat while racing, will not be counted against the crew weight limits or maximum crew limits.
 This modifies rules pertaining to crew weight limits.